carlpiehl/WebAppProg/SignInProject/script.md

 *Click on said computer*

 This thing is really powerful with those specs, at 50 grand it's a real steal.
 Top rated too.
 You know what I've been saving up for some time I think I'd like to buy this beast of a machine.
+Lets give it a rating of 1 star.
 We can add it to the cart.

 *Add computer to the cart*